The Great American Bash (2008): SmackDown

+Future

 The 2008 Great American Bash was the last WWE pay-per-view event of the Ruthless Aggression Era and also the last to have a TV Parental Guidelines rating of TV-14.
 Two days after the event, WWE's programming went PG.
 The 2008 event was also the last PPV to be titled as "The Great American Bash", as in 2009, the event was renamed as The Bash.
 "The Great American Bash" name would not be used again until a special episode of SmackDown in July 2012.
 Since 2020, the event has been held as an annual event for NXT.